Wednesday, January 3, 2024

 "But what..."
 Burt asked with his eyes on my crotch.

 "It's too bad he does."
-Burt looked at me, as if I might be able to save Cecile from loneliness.
+Burt looked at me, as if I might be able to cure Cecile's loneliness.
 "You should go to CBGBs with your young friend."

-"How did you spend the night.
-Burt was alone," she confessed a confidence and his eyes showed the hurt.
+"How did you spend the night?
+I was alone," she confessed a confidence and his eyes showed the hurt.

-I could have been with friends."
+I was with friends."
 Burt was almost in years and I said, "I got tight."

 "Tight?"

-"Neither did I, but I had the best time, because I was free for once."
+"Neither did I, but I had the best time, because I was free."

 "One night of freedom is only one night."